Skip to content

 #gh:<ref> Run in a GitHub workspace, when the GitHub plugin is installed

-#hg:<ref> Run in a Mercurial workspace, when the Google plugin is installed
+#hg:<ref> Run in a Mercurial workspace, when an hg workspace plugin is installed

-Prompts that do not contain a workspace reference are normalized to #cd:~, so a bare prompt still runs from the home directory with no VCS workspace management.
-Use #cd:/abs/path, #cd:relative/path, #cd:../sibling, #cd:~, or #cd(.) to choose a directory explicitly.
+Prompts that do not contain a workspace reference are normalized to #git:home, so a bare prompt runs from the managed bare-git home project by default and gets normal numbered workspace, checkout, diff, and release behavior.
+Use #cd:~, #cd:/abs/path, #cd:relative/path, #cd:../sibling, or #cd(.) to choose a directory explicitly and skip VCS workspace management.

 Provider-prefixed refs that point at a known project name are preserved as workspace launches even if the matching workspace plugin is not loaded in the current process.
-Known projects come from ~/.sase/projects/*/*.gp.
+Known projects come from ~/.sase/projects/*/*.sase (with legacy ~/.sase/projects/*/*.gp accepted as a fallback).
 A launch such as #gh:sase #!fix_just therefore targets the registered sase project, allocates a numbered workspace for non-wait runs, and lets dispatch surfaces strip the wrapper ref when identifying an embedded workflow body.

 The raw colon form stops at whitespace, so paths with spaces should use the parenthesized form when possible: #cd(/tmp/my project).
 Backtick quoting is supported for ordinary xprompt arguments, but workspace-reference path matching is intentionally conservative; prefer paths without spaces for embedded workspace tags.